jofranz/microsoft_todo_to_obsidian_markdown_migration_tool/README.md

 - The output files are JSON dumped into `.md` files (keeps parity with the previous script which wrote JSON into files ending with `.md`).

 If you want me to also implement creating tasks in the destination account (POST to Graph), tell me and I will add that and the required safety checks.

+## Features to implement
+Some features aren't implemented yet.
+Such as:
+- [X] Transform `JSON` to `.md` format
+- [] Implement nested folders
+- [] Strip non-unix file system characters as they might be crashing on other file systems
+- [] Add optional prefix property to all notes which states MsToDo
+- [X] replace every "?" with "_"